Image-X-Institute/MRI-Linac_SuperResolution/README.md

 ## Running
 **The official Gadgetron GitHub repository contains a readthedocs that can be useful.**
-An example run command is provided below, note modification will be required for your specific system (especially the --volume argument).
+A basic example run command is provided below.
-When deploying online with the GadgetronICE, port mapping will need to be enabled.
+When deploying online, port mapping will need to enabled.
+When saving reconstructions for offline analysis (e.g., on the host machine), volume mounting will need to be enabled.

 ```sh
 docker run --gpus=all -ti --name=gadgetron --rm gadgetron_ai:0.1
 ```

 ## Testing
-Now Gadgetron is ready and waiting.
-To test our interface we need to connect a shell to this container.
-Open a new terminal, **leave the terminal where you did docker run ... running**.
+Once Gadgetron is running, open a new terminal, **leave the terminal where you did docker run ... running**.
 ```sh
 docker exec -ti gadgetron bash
 ```

-In this connected shell, navigate to (i.e., cd /tmp).
+In this connected shell, navigate to /tmp (a good place to store reconstructions).
 We can generate some test data using an inbuilt Shepp-Logan phantom generator.
 ```sh
 ismrmrd_generate_cartesian_shepp_logan -r 10 -m 64
 ```
 This will create a testdata.h5 file, simulating an acquisition.
+For super-resolution methods in this repository it's important the matrix size is 64x64 so don't forget the -m 64 argument!

 Test a standard reconstruction with **no** deep learning.